BlinkTagInc/node-gtfs/README.md

 ### downloadTimeout

 {Integer} A number of milliseconds to wait when downloading GTFS before throwing an error.
-Optional.
+Optional, defaults to `30000` (30 seconds).

 ```json
 {